cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

     raise NotImplementedError
 ```

+Opening the "core_utils_mtl_concat.py" and modify this related part:
-For the classification of aggressive and non-aggressive and TMB prediction in non-aggressive, modified the model selection and the early stopping part with F1-Score by opening the "core_utils_mtl_concat.py" and modify this related part:
+1. For the classification of aggressive and non-aggressive and TMB prediction in non-aggressive, modified the model selection and the early stopping part with F1-Score.
+2. For the TMB prediction in aggressive part, modified the model selection and the early stopping part with Cross Entropy.
 ```
 """F1-SCORE"""
 def __call__(self, epoch, val_f1score, model, ckpt_name = 'checkpoint.pt'):